pffy/decoy-app/README.md

 6. **Create a new project.** Enter the new project name when prompted.

 7. Find the billing account we created in an earlier lesson:

 ```bash
 $ gcloud beta billing accounts list
 ```

 8. Link that billing account to your new project.

 ```bash
 $ gcloud beta billing projects link [YOUR_PROJECT_ID] 0X0X0X-0X0X0X-0X0X0X
 ```

-9. Enable the Cloud Build API.
+9. In order to deploy the project to App Engine, we must enable the Cloud Build API:

 ```bash
 $ gcloud services enable cloudbuild.googleapis.com
 ```

-19. Deploy your first app.
-Choose the server location.
+10. Now, we can deploy your first app.
+Be sure to choose a server location.

 ```bash
 $ gcloud app deploy
 ```

-11. Check your project web site.
+11. After your project is deployed to App Engine, we can check your project web site.
 ```bash
 $ gcloud app browse
 ```

-OR:
+Alternatively, you can simply visit the following URL in your web browser.
 ```bash
 GO TO URL: https://[YOUR_PROJECT_ID].appspot.com
 ```

+## Conclusion

+TBD